AgentMC/Sao19/Translate/En/Part8.md

 As Isukan groaned, two minions, as if they understood the talk of two people, spew out the air with sound “**fshaaa, fshaaa**”.

-This was the first time to see with her own eyes, but Ronnie had some knowledge about minions.
+This was the first time to see with her own eyes, but Ronye had some knowledge about minions.
 They were artificial creatures used by Dark Territory dark arts masters thrown in large quantity into the early stage of the “Battle by the Great Eastern Gate” of the Foreign World War, successfully annihilated by the use of complete armament control of the divine object "Time Piercing Sword" of the knight commander Bercouli.
 So, human forces soldiers did not suffer any damage at all, just saw the glimpse of slightly oversized bats, but the real thing was far more frightening than that.
 The length of the body was nearly 2 mel, and the claws blackening at the ends of the long arms were long and sharp like knifes.

 Moreover, it had strong resistance to a sacred art of any attribute, as well as puncturing and crushing damage, and it seemed that the most effective would be to slash with a sharp blade, but Scheta did not have a sword, of course.
 Ronye and Kirito, regretting to not have brought the sword from the room, both were unarmed.